Space food: Chinese space program

+Future long duration missions

+Lots of work is currently being done to develop food and packaging solutions suitable for long duration space missions (2.5 y+).
+The primary goal is to provide palatable and nutritious food for astronauts, with the additional consideration of minimising volume, mass and waste.

+A key consideration is minimising the waste produced during long duration missions.
+The importance of biodegradable, edible and reusable packaging solutions have been emphasised, as these will reduce the strain on the solid-waste management system.
+Maximising the shelf life of foods has also been proposed, further helping to reduce waste.

+Research is also being conducted on food systems for lunar and planetary surface missions.
+A large focus is currently on crop processing, with the aim that crops grown hydroponically will constitute the majority of the menu.
+Initial crop ideas include white and sweet potatoes, soybeans, wheat and rice.
+A secondary benefit is the facilitating of production and regulation of oxygen and carbon dioxide.

+A focus is being placed on ensuring astronauts receive not only the recommended levels of nutrients to support mental and physical health, but the correct amounts required for long duration spaceflight.
+Research has shown that nutritional requirements change with the amount of time spent in space.
+For example, the recommended amount of calcium is 1000 mg/day, rising to 1200 mg/day in long duration missions.

 Consumer derivatives

 Capitalizing on the popularity of the Apollo space missions in the early 1970s, Pillsbury marketed "Food Sticks" (also known as "Space Food Sticks") for the consumer market.
 Fourteen individually packaged sticks were included in a box, and came in six flavors such as peanut butter, caramel, and chocolate.
 Food Sticks were marketed as a "nutritionally balanced between meal snack".

 Examples of derivative products can be found in NASA Space Center gift shops, general sweets and novelty shops, online retailers, or at Army Surplus stores.
 A popular example is freeze-dried ice cream.
 Tang, originally marketed in 1959, saw an increase in popularity in the 1960s due to its inclusion on American human space flights.